lvgl/lvgl/docs/integration/chip/renesas.rst

    - Double click on ``RX72N_EnVision_LVGL.scfg``.
 This will activate the `Configuration Window`.

       Renesas' Smart Configurator (SMC) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
-      The components will be available via code generation, incuding the entry point of the application.
+      The components will be available via code generation, including the entry point of the application.

       Press ``Generate Code`` in the top right corner.